katescarth/literary-halifax-mobile-app/README.md

 navigate the 'literaryHalifax' folder

+in www/js/server.js, change '192.168.2.14' to your localhost IP address

 ionic serve

 This will launch the app in a browser, but some parts of the app (specifically audio) won't work.
 To run the full version of the app on android, download and install the latest apk from [here](https://www.dropbox.com/sh/an112jsdms3pnfd/AACK8klx-eQ-c4R47w_VM6qpa?dl=0).